-This prized western native is one of the early season bloomers and is the state flower of Utah.
+Sego Lily is a prized western native, one of the early season bloomers, and the state flower of Utah.
 The creamy white to occasionally light violet, tulip shaped flowers are usually found in open pine forests and meadows above 5,000 ft. elevation.
 The three petals each have yellow bases with magenta or lavender markings with blue-green grass-like leaves.

 Color: White to light violet

 Height: 6″- 8″

 Pkt weight: 120 mg

 For more information, check out our Wildflower Seed Planting Tips.

 Wildflower Spotlight: Sego Lily

 Few native flowers are as beautifully conspicuous in the early spring as the Sego Lily.
 This native, cool season, perennial has sparse grass like leaves that first appear in the early spring, with the goblet-shaped blossom in colors of white, cream or violet appearing in April, May and June on a single stem.
 Only reaching heights of 6-8 inches, this flower with three broad satiny/waxy petals is found in open grass and sage rangelands and ponderosa pine forests.
 The petals have purple streaks or spots which draw bees and beetles into the base where each petal has a purple crescent shape with a fringe of yellow hairs and nectar.